Inverter-based resource: Vulnerabilities

 New challenges to the system stability came with the increased penetration of IBRs.
-Incidences of disconnections during contingency events where the fault ride through was expected, and poor damping of subsynchronous oscillations in weak grids were reported.
+Incidences of disconnections during contingency events where the fault ride-through was expected, and poor damping of subsynchronous oscillations in weak grids were reported.

+The widespread mass disconnections of IBRs in the event of a fault pose a "notable" reliability risk to the grids.
+As of mid-2020s, IBRs, including battery energy storage systems (BESS), demonstrated a tendency to trip or significantly reduce output due to normally non-consequential faults that the protection systems routinely clear.
+This risk is compounded by the retirement of synchronous machines, which increases the grid's reliance on IBRs for essential reliability services and ride-through performance.
+Western Interconnection in the US, with its high penetrations of solar PV and wind resources, exhibited 4 events with loss of more than 500MW in the spring-summer of 2024.
+Analysis of these disturbances indicated that a significant portion of inverter settings were not optimized for the equipment's maximum capability, resulting in underused ride-through capacity.
+Firmware updates to control equipment were observed to inadvertently revert algorithm settings to default configurations, undoing previous mitigations and leaving facilities vulnerable to tripping.

 One of the most studied major power contingencies that involved IBRs is the Blue Cut Fire of 2016 in Southern California, with a temporary loss of more than a gigawatt of photovoltaic power in a very short time.

 Blue Cut fire

 The Blue Cut fire in the Cajon Pass on August 16, 2016, has affected multiple high-voltage (500 kV and 287 kV) power transmission lines passing through the canyon.
 Throughout the day thirteen 500 kV line faults and two 287 kV faults were recorded.
-The faults themselves were transitory and self-cleared in a short time (2-3.5 cycles, less than 60 milliseconds), but the unexpected features of the algorithms in the photovoltaic inverter software triggered multiple massive losses of power, with the largest one of almost 1,200 megawatts at 11:45:16 AM, persisting for multiple minutes.
+The faults themselves were transitory and self-cleared in a short time (2–3.5 cycles, less than 60 milliseconds), but the unexpected features of the algorithms in the photovoltaic inverter software triggered multiple massive losses of power, with the largest one of almost 1,200 megawatts at 11:45:16 AM, persisting for multiple minutes.

 The analysis performed by the North American Electric Reliability Corporation (NERC) had shown that: